aleksandr-efimenko/personal-portfolio-website/_posts/WIP/file-storage-nextjs-postgres-s3.md

 ---
-title: "Building a Local Development Environment: Running a Next.js Full-Stack Application with PostgreSQL and Minio S3 Using Docker-Compose: Building the App
+title: "Building a file storage with Next.js, PostgreSQL, and Minio S3"
-"
 excerpt: "In this article, we will build a full-stack application using Next.js, PostgreSQL, and Minio S3."
 coverImage: "/blog/nextjs-postgres-s3-locally/cover.png"
 date: "2024-06-01"